 1. First, ask yourself: is there really a problem here?

-Often we create problems in our own heads – as I mentioned a bit about a few days ago in Things May Be Simpler Than You Think – that aren’t really out there in reality.
+Often we create problems in our own heads – as I mentioned a bit about a few days ago in Simplify Your Life – that aren’t really out there in reality.
 So relax a bit.
 And think about if this is really a big problem.

 2. Accept it.

 When you accept that the problem already exists and stop resisting then you also stop putting more energy into the problem and “feeding it”.